tcram/rda-image-archive/2019-06-24-minimal-metadata.md

 I am open to feedback and criticism with respect to this ontology.

+## Minimal metadata

 Having outlined a suggested installation, and some preliminary justification in support of dependencies chosen for the rda-image-archive's database schema, I would like now to propose a subset of fields that should be required as *minimal metadata*.

-## Minimal metadata
+We'll start with image files.

 ### Image files